What should child protection agencies consider when working with children whose parent or primary caregiver is incarcerated?

 - How are parents who are incarcerated allowed to participate in their child’s case, and how is that engagement affirmed in our agency’s policy?

-- Does our agency have staff who are expert in — and responsible for — coordinating with the criminal justice system (jails, prisons, probation, parole, criminal courts)?
+- Does our agency have staff who are expert in — and responsible for — coordinating with the criminal legal system (jails, prisons, probation, parole, criminal courts)?

 - What efforts does our agency make to include and engage parents who are incarcerated in hearings and services regarding their children?
 How do we ensure they stay involved in their child’s education and medical care?